Installed Building Products (IBP)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Installed Building Products’s free cash flow clocked in at $71.9 million in Q1, equivalent to a 10.5% margin.
-This result was good as its margin was 1.4 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Installed Building Products’s free cash flow clocked in at $104.8 million in Q3, equivalent to a 13.5% margin.
+This result was good as its margin was 3.3 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Installed Building Products’s ROIC averaged 4 percentage point increases over the last few years.
-This is a great sign when paired with its already strong returns.
-It could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, Installed Building Products’s ROIC averaged 2.4 percentage point increases each year.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment

-12. Key Takeaways from Installed Building Products’s Q1 Results
+12. Key Takeaways from Installed Building Products’s Q3 Results

 13. Is Now The Time To Buy Installed Building Products?

-Installed Building Products doesn’t top our investment wishlist, but we understand that it’s not a bad business.
+Installed Building Products is a fine business.
 To kick things off, its revenue growth was impressive over the last five years.
-And while Installed Building Products’s projected EPS for the next year is lacking, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+And while its projected EPS for the next year is lacking, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, its stellar ROIC suggests it has been a well-run company historically.